endeavouros-team/endeavouros-DE-fixes/xfce4/README.md

 ## The EndeavourOS XFCE4 Theming

-The "traditional" EndeavourOS xfce4 theming to make it look modern and using GTK-Theme and icons fitting (arc-dark-theme / qogir-icons)
+The "traditional" EndeavourOS xfce4 theming to make it look modern and using GTK-Theme and icons fitting (arc-dark-theme / qogir-icons / whisker-menu)

 PKGBUILD:
 https://github.com/endeavouros-team/PKGBUILDS/tree/master/eos-settings-xfce4